Affordable Estate Planning & Probate Attorneys

 Simple Will -- The first type of estate plan is based on a Simple Will which designates who is to be your Executor and who is to inherit your property.
 Along with the Will, a Living Will and a Power of Attorney are typically included.

 Will with a Trust for Children -- The second type of estate plan is a Will that includes a Trust for your children.
-That type of Trust allows the Executor to hold onto the inheritance until the children are mature enough to receive it.
+This type of Trust allows the Executor to retain the inheritance until your children are mature enough to receive it.
 It also names the Guardians who are to help raise any minor children.
 And, again, a Living Will and Power of Attorney are typically part of the mix.

 Family Trust -- For those who want to spare their family and friends the time and expense of probate, the third type of estate plan makes the most sense -- a Family Trust.
 This trust determines who will inherit the property, accounts, and possessions of the person(s) making the trust.
-It dictates who the trustee will be who manages that process.
+It dictates who the trustee will be who manages that process after you have passed away.
 It sets the rules under which an inheritance for a young heir will be administered and distributed.
 And it entirely avoids the time and expense of both the probate and any ongoing supervision by the court.

 No Plan at All -- Unfortunately, some people do nothing to establish their own estate plan.
-They have no Last Will and Testament and no Family Trust or Living Trust.
+They have no Last Will and Testament and no Family Trust.
 In that case, the state of Idaho actually provides an estate plan for them.
 Idaho statutes dictate which family members inherit the property and possessions of that person when he or she passes away.
 They also determine who will serve as the Guardian of any minor children.
 Unfortunately, this one-size-fits-all approach is almost never what the person who died would have wanted.
-But it is an estate plan of sorts.
+But it is a default estate plan of sorts.

 If you’d like to schedule an expedited appointment with an attorney for your free initial consultation to discuss your estate planning options, please call us at 208-939-2600 to set up your appointment.Probate